getsentry/sentry-java/docs/modules/log4j2.rst

         private static final Marker MARKER = MarkerManager.getMarker("myMarker");

         void logSimpleMessage() {
-            // This adds a simple message to the logs logger.info("This is a test");
+            // This sends a simple event to Sentry logger.error("This is a test");
         }

         void logWithTag() {
-            // This adds a message with a tag to the logs named 'log4j2-Marker' logger.info(MARKER, "This is a test");
+            // This sends an event with a tag named 'log4j2-Marker' to Sentry logger.error(MARKER, "This is a test");
         }

         void logWithExtras() {